 - Need for financial support for the project

 Funding Available For United Kingdom Students

-Many of our UK students have availed of funding through perennial.org.uk - we can assist you with any quotations, paperwork you may need.
+Full details of our support including eligibility can be found on their website https://perennial.org.uk/- we can assist you with any quotations, paperwork you may need.

 Funding Available For Northern Ireland Students